ShreyanshShri/soloLearnApi/README.md

 * MostPopular
 (If you want to get codes of all the languages, Enter 'All')

-It will give you following data
+It will return an array of objects.

 ```
 [{